rittmananalytics/dwa/README.md

 - `Date`, `time`, and `timestamp` type columns are defined as `time` dimensions.
 - `Boolean` type columns are created as `boolean` dimensions.

-The function auto-generates these configurations, but you can easily override them using Cube.js's `extend` functionality for more granular control.

-This module is initiated by running the `dwa cube` command.
-The aim of this module is to automate the creation of a Cube.js schema file.
-If the module doesn't get the configurations right, you can easily modify them with cube's `extend` functionality.

-For more details and to view optional arguments, use the `dwa cube -h` command.
+To view optional arguments, use the `dwa cube -h` command.

 ### dwa cube - output schema design
 There are some designs inherent in the cube output `base.js` file that is worth being mindful of